Incubation

 Fertile Eggs

-The nucleus of the female cell is a small light or white speck about the size of a pin head, and is located on the top side of the yolk.
+The nucleus of the female cell is a small white or light-coloured speck about the size of a pinhead that is located on the top side of the yolk.
 Here the microscopic male sperm cell finds lodgement and the cells are united to form the embryo.
 A fertilised egg is characterised by a white ring 3-4 millimetres in size on the yolk surface (germ cell), whereas an infertile egg is characterised by a single white speck of about 2-3 mm diameter.

 Fertile eggs should be stored point down